Major Areas of Study with Arts and Humanities Courses

 For example, getting a humanities or art degree enables people to develop many of the core skills that today's employers often find most important.
 In fact, 80 percent of American employers agree with the idea that every student should attain wide-ranging knowledge related to the liberal arts and sciences.
 And more than 90 percent of them agree that the ability of potential hires to solve problems, communicate effectively, and think critically are more essential than their specific college majors.*

 Arts and humanities courses and programs can help you generate opportunities you might not expect.
-As a matter of fact, in 2012, over 56 percent of people with bachelor's degrees in the humanities had professional, managerial, or similar high-end occupations across an extensive variety of sectors.** And, during their peak earning years, people who majored in the humanities or social sciences made higher yearly incomes (by over $2,000), on average, than those who chose professional or pre-professional majors.*
+As a matter of fact, in 2013, 56 percent of people with bachelor's degrees in the humanities had professional, managerial, or similar high-end occupations across an extensive variety of sectors.** And, during their peak earning years, people who majored in the humanities or social sciences made higher yearly incomes (by over $2,000), on average, than those who chose professional or pre-professional majors.*

 Of course, the areas of study within this educational category are wide-ranging.
 So it helps to have an idea of what each one is about.
 As you explore them, keep these few points in mind:

 - The term liberal arts is often used interchangeably with arts and humanities.
 However, at some schools, the liberal arts is used as an "umbrella" category that includes the humanities, traditional arts, and additional programs in the social sciences such as psychology, sociology, political science, and economics.